Wolsten/ARTE/readme.md

 ## Introduction

-AJE stands for "Another Javascript Editor" and is pronounced "Ajay".
+ARTE stands for *Active Rich Text Editor* and is pronounced *Arty*.

 It provides a limited set of WYSYWIG controls for formatting text like normal word processors.